carddev81/take_home/README.md

 Assume that rates in this file will never overlap

+# **Test cases**

+If you would like to build against a small test suite, I have included a python script that will run tests against your API.
+This assumes you are serving it on port 8080, and also assumes that both endpoints return 200 status codes, as well as the expected JSON response.

 ## Sample result

 Datetime ranges must be specified in ISO-8601 format.
 A rate must completely encapsulate a datetime range for it to be available.